-- For contributions before 2005: We make distributions within the first 60 days of a calendar year. - For contributions after January 1, 2005: We make distributions in July of the plan year following termination or retirement.
+- For contributions before 2005: We make distributions within the first 60 days of a calendar year. - For contributions after January 1, 2005: We make distributions beginning in July of the year following termination or retirement.
+Ongoing installment payments are made in February of each year.

 Earnings on deferrals.
 Participants select investment measurement options, including hypothetical mutual fund investments that correspond to those offered by the Qualified Savings Plan.
-Investment measurement options may be changed daily.
+Investment options may be changed daily.
 Earnings are credited to participant accounts on a daily basis in the same manner as under the Qualified Savings Plan.
 No preferential interest or earnings are provided under the Deferred Compensation Plan.

-• Rockwell Automation Deferred Compensation Plan (the "Old Plan"): Of the named executive officers, only Mr. Crandall participates in the Old Plan, which is a closed plan.
+• Rockwell Automation Deferred Compensation Plan (the Old Plan): Of the named executive officers, only Mr. Crandall participates in the Old Plan, which is a closed plan.
 Participants were only permitted to defer incentive compensation to this plan.
-Earnings are credited to participant accounts in the same manner as under the Qualified Savings Plan.
 Distributions are made annually in January; however, if a participant is considered a "key employee" under the terms of the Internal Revenue Code, there may be a six-month delay in the commencement of distributions.
 The plan provides an interest rate that is one-twelfth of the annual interest rate for quarterly compounding that is 120% of the applicable Federal long-term monthly rate for the three-month period ending on the last day of each calendar year quarter.
-The interest is applied quarterly.
+The interest is applied to participant accounts quarterly on the last business day of the quarter.